 Rather than trying to create too grandiose a framework for bilateral cooperation that risks collapsing under the weight of its own contradictions, there is need for a practical assessment in terms of moving the needle on bilateral relations.
-It is necessary to look at what is realistic, not what is ideal.
-The aim of improving ties needs to be a prioritizing of near-term and pragmatic measures while keeping an eye on the future.
+It is necessary to look and led to much consternation.
+A nuanced at what is realistic, not what is ideal.
+The aim while keeping an eye on the future.

 There are unique opportunities in the present moment that could contribute to building a more resilient relationship between Pakistan and the U.S. The following sections of this paper will identify such possibilities.
-Attention will first be drawn to ways in which Pakistan and the U.S. can improve their cooperation on security-related challenges.
+Attention will first be drawn to ways in which Pakistan and the U.S. can improve their cooperation on securityrelated challenges.
 Afterwards, we focus on mutually relevant political and social issues, and what should specifically be done to boost economic and development cooperation, and to contend with Pakistan's growing environmental challenges.